4paradigm/k8s-vgpu-scheduler/README.md

 ## When to use

+1. Device sharing(or device virtualization) on kubernetes
-1. Scenarios when pods need to be allocated with certain device memory usage or device cores.
+2. Scenarios when pods need to be allocated with certain device memory usage or device cores.
-2. Needs to balance GPU usage in cluster with mutiple GPU node
+3. Needs to balance GPU usage in cluster with mutiple GPU node
-3. Low utilization of device memory and computing units, such as running 10 tf-servings on one GPU.
+4. Low utilization of device memory and computing units, such as running 10 tf-servings on one GPU.
-4. Situations that require a large number of small GPUs, such as teaching scenarios where one GPU is provided for multiple students to use, and the cloud platform that provides small GPU instance.
+5. Situations that require a large number of small GPUs, such as teaching scenarios where one GPU is provided for multiple students to use, and the cloud platform that provides small GPU instance.

 ## Prerequisites